crazy2be/wfdr/README.markdown

  -  **Customizable Layouts**: Customize as little or as much as you want between mobile and desktop clients, with more to come. [(More on layouts)](https://github.com/crazy2be/wfdr/wiki/Layouts)
  -  **Language Agnostic**: Although several features only have bindings for go, implementing them for other languages would be trivial.
  -  **Encourages Modular Design**: Each *Module* consists of an isolated and separated section of a site.
 This separation occurs both in the source code ([more on modules](https://github.com/crazy2be/wfdr/wiki/Modules)), and at runtime ([more on jails](https://github.com/crazy2be/wfdr/wiki/Jails)).
 A bug in one module will leave other modules completely unaffected.
+ -  **Leaves You Alone**: Does not force you to write your module as a library, use heavily hacked and customized http libraries, or any other uglyness.
+The only library that is highly reccommended (any only for modules with a UI) is the template library, based on mustache.
  -  **Customizable**: Easy to understand and hack, thanks to a design inspired by UNIX and git.

 Getting Started